tmaria17/credit_check_2/README.md

 # Questions

 1. What are you proud of?
-That it's almost finished?
+That it's almost finished.
+I also think it works but it also may not.
 1. What do you need to improve?
-I think I need to improve readability and I would go back and put all my methods in one method. flow control, single responsibility
+I think I need to improve readability and I would go back and put all my methods in one method. flow control, single responsibility.
 1. What questions do you still have?
 Are instance variables neccessary?
+If my test isn't passing but my method prints out the correct way in the actual file what should I do?
+Is it preferable to have all the methods in one method?
+I didn't do that but I tested it and it seemed to work fine without that.
 # Rubric

 ## Functionality 3